-\ money borrowed at other institutions.
+- \ money borrowed at other institutions.

-\ parent loans
+- \ parent loans

-\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+- \ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

+Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Exclude students who transferred into your institution

+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
+NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

+H5

-Provide the number of students in the 2015 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2014 and June 30, 2015.
-Exclude students who transferred into your institution 216 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed Average perundergraduateborrower cumulative Percent of the principal Number in the class (defined borrowed, of H5 class (defined in above) who those in the first H4 above) who borrowed column (nearest (nearest 1%) borrowed \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both 207 96.00% \$23,422 Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 207 96.00% \$23,422 Stafford Subsidized and Unsubsidized.
-Include both Federal Direct Student Loans and Federal Family Education Loans.
-0 c) Institutional loan programs. d) State loan programs.
-0 e) Private alternative loans made by a bank or 13 6.00% \$50,514 ender.
+Average perundergraduate-Percent of the borrower Number in the class (defined cumulative class (defined in above) who principal H4 above) who borrowed from borrowed from borrowed from the types of the types of loans the types of loans loans specified in specified in the specified in the the first column first column first column (nearest 1%) (nearest \$1) Source/Type of Loan a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. 202 89.00% \$20,428 Include both Federal Direct Student Loans and Federal Family Education Loans. b) Federal loan programs: Federal Perkins, Federal 202 89.00% \$20,428 Stafford Subsidized and Unsubsidized.
+Include both Federal Direct Student Loans and Federal Family Education Loans. c) Institutional loan programs. d) State loan programs. e) Private student loans made by a bank or lender.

 Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

-Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degreeseeking nonresident aliens: H6 Institutional need-based scholarship or grant aid is available H6 Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available H6 If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 55 Average dollar amount of institutional financial aid awarded to undergraduate degree-H6 seeking nonresident aliens \$8,614 Total dollar amount of institutional financial aid awarded to undergraduate degreeseeking nonresident aliens: \$430,711
+H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree- seeking nonresident aliens:

+H6 Institutional need-based scholarship or grant aid is available ✓ Н6 Institutional non-need-based scholarship or grant aid is available √ H6 Institutional scholarship or grant aid is not available

+H6 If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 88

+Н6 Average dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: \$8.233

+H6 Total dollar amount of institutional financial aid awarded to undergraduate degree- seeking nonresident aliens: \$691,653

-H7 ( Check off all financial aid forms nonresident alien first -vear financial a aid applicants must submit: Institution's own financial aid form , oar manoiai e applicatio must subfille.
-CSS/Financial Aid PROFILE International Student's Financial Aid Application International Student's Certification of Finances -
+H7 Check off all financial aid forms nonresident alien first-year financial aid applicants must submit:

+H7 Institution's own financial aid form

+H7 CSS/Financial Aid PROFILE

+H7 International Student's Financial Aid Application

+H7 International Student's Certification of Finances ✓

+H7 Other (specify):